vncnttan/productivity-obsidian-notes/Task List/Email.md

 I noticed that the resume registered in BINUS Enrichment Apps system might not fully reflect my relevant experiences and skills for this role.
 Therefore, I am attaching an updated version of my resume that better showcases my qualifications and alignment with the requirements of this position.

-Please feel free to reach out if you require any additional information or documents.
+Please feel free to reach out if you require any additional information or documents by replying this email.
 Thank you again for considering my application.
 I look forward to speaking with you tomorrow.

 Best Regards,
 Vincent Tanjaya